memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 We have seen that Rust keeps its promises regarding efficiency and portability, making it a great choice to develop your future (or old) DSP algorithms.
 Getting rid of CMSIS-DSP in order to enjoy the productivity gains brought with Rust is to be considered.

-I would love people who started developping DSP algorithms using Rust, for any target to join the discussion.
+I would love people who started developing DSP algorithms using Rust, for any target to join the discussion.

 {:.no_toc}